2023 Eurocup-3 season: Second half

 The penultimate round of the season at Circuit Ricardo Tormo once again began with Masson taking pole position for race one.
 Garfias in second was no match for him as he streaked away to take another lights-to-flag victory, with the Mexican having to fend off Boya.
 The Spaniard had considerably more pace all throughout the race but was unable to get past into second.
 Boya started the second race from first place and managed his gap to Øgaard, who himself had no pressure coming from Garfias in third.
 Del Pino in fourth completed a MP 1-2-3-4, with championship leader Masson in fifth not managing to get by.
 His win saw Boya jump Øgaard in the standings, with him and Masson only separated by a single point going into the season finale.

 The championship decider at Circuit de Barcelona-Catalunya started with Masson dealing the first blow by taking pole position for race one.
 He completely dominated the race ahead of Inthraphuvasak, while Boya had to fight his way through the race.
 Garfias in third posed a challenge: the pair collided, Garfias retired but Boya was unharmed and took third place.
 Masson continued his crushing pace through the second day.
 He took another pole position and continued on to take another controlled victory to become the inaugural Eurocup-3 champion.
 Inthraphuvasak ended his campaign with another second place, while Garfias had to fight off Drivex's Nick Gilkes for third before the latter made a mistake.
 Boya finished fourth, 30 points behind Masson after he could not compete with the Frenchman's pace over the weekend.

-The inaugural Eurocup-3 championship was a success in every sense.
-Only once did entry numbers drop below fifteen, with the season finale attracting 20 cars – a brilliant number for a debuting championship that showed that interest for an alternative to the all-conquering Formula Regional European Championship was still there.
-Masson, Boya and Øgaard produced a tight, tense championship battle, albeit largely controlled by Masson.
+The inaugural Eurocup-3 championship had its entry numbers drop below 15 only once, with the season finale attracting 20 cars – a large number for a debuting championship that showed prevailing interest for an alternative to the all-conquering Formula Regional European Championship.
+Masson, Boya and Øgaard produced a competitive battle for the championship, albeit largely controlled by Masson.
 His mistakes, like in Jerez and Estoril, made the title fight as close as it was, but when it came down to the last race, the rest of the field was no match for him.